Jewel Changi Airport, Terminals 1 and 3 to be closed to public as COVID-19 testing continues

 "Some essential services and food and beverage outlets will remain open to serve them.
 For clarity, members of the public will not be allowed to enter the passenger terminal buildings."

 “We urge all airport workers as well as staff working in Jewel to refrain from going out except for essential work or activities for the next 14 days or until they have been tested negative for COVID-19.
-They should also not be redeployed to other workplaces or outlets during this period," the authorities said.
+They should also not be redeployed to other workplaces or outlets during this period," said CAAS and CAG.

 "Given the evolving nature of COVID-19, we will continue to review and adjust the measures as necessary, including extending the closure if required."